LeadDataSystems/Codex/README.md

    - Post: https://dev.to/scottshipp/an-amazing-note-taking-system-with-markdown-and-git-part-1-48b1
      - In his posts he describes all of the issues, I've faced taking digital notes over the years.
    - Repo: https://github.com/scottashipp/noted
-   - Scott is an open-source software and Java guru, I work in .Net, Azure, and Microsoft tech, because of a comfort level with PowerShell and it's cross platform capabilities his work inspired this implemention of similar but seperate features in PowerShell Core.
+   - Scott is an open-source software and Java guru, I work in .Net, Azure, and Microsoft tech, because of a comfort level with PowerShell and it's cross platform capabilities his work inspired this implementation of similar but separate features in PowerShell Core.

 ### Goal
 #### The overall goal of Codex is to provide a simple way to take and make use of your notes